 Nominate for one of the following categories

-Winning projects across all categories will ideally display excellence, originality, scholarship, popular appeal, accessibility and local community involvement as judged by the Victorian Community History Awards panels of judges.
+Winning projects across all categories will ideally display excellence, originality, scholarship, popular appeal, accessibility and local community involvement as judged by the Victorian Community History Awards panel of judges.

 Recognises the best collaborative community work involving significant contribution from several individuals or groups.